mscbuild/reporting-system/README.md

 This project is licensed under the MIT License

-**Note:**
+> [!NOTE]

-Remember to update the `.env.example` file with your actual configuration and never commit sensitive information to version control.
+>Remember to update the `.env.example` file with your actual configuration and never commit sensitive information to version control.